HP 9845C: Features

 The display showed 8 soft keys on the lower end of the screen, 39 alignment controllers behind a door enabled fine tuning of color convergence.

 The speed of the builtin BASIC language was accomplished by implementing time critical parts of it in CPU microcode.

 A builtin tape cartridge device with a capacity of 217 kB and transfer speed of 1440 bytes/s enabled storage of data.

 Average access time for the unit is 6s and a rewind end to end takes 20s.
 The directory is stored in r/w memory to enable quick access.

+Games

+There are four commercial game compilations for the HP 9845 computers, all released from Hewlett-Packard: 9845 Computer Games Collection, 9845B Computer Games Library, Computer Games Library Vol. 1 and Monte Carlo Simulation.